myclabs/ArrayComparator/README.md

 }
 ```

+ArrayComparator is tested with PHP 5.3 and greater.

 ## Changelog

+- 0.3: PHP 5.3 compatibility and support all PHP callable types
 - 0.2: Allowed to extend the `ArrayComparator` class and write custom comparators
 - 0.1: First version